JCSDA/jedi-docs/docs/developer/practices/pullrequest.rst

 For much more information on Epics, Milestones, and Estimates see the excellent documentation available from the `ZenHub Help Center <https://help.zenhub.com/support/home>`_.

 Last but not least, the **L** in PREMELT refers to giving your pull request a label.
-Again, this is a drop-down menu of labels that are standardized across JCSDA repositories.
+Again, this is a drop-down menu that is standardized across JCSDA repositories.
 Examples include **bug** if this fixes a problem or **enhancement** if it adds a new feature.